Skip to content

 The first production Prout Snowgoose was launched in 1969.
 Originally it was called a Snowgoose 34, but I guess someone got around to measuring one with the rudders on and they renamed it the Snowgoose 35!

 It was the first catamaran to launch with the now famous canoe shaped Prout Nacelle giving you more living space and headroom inside and it allowed an inboard engine with an outdrive leg to be installed.
-The all fibreglass Snowgoose 34/35 design was introduced with an Prout offshore rig and low aspect ratio keels.

 This is Snowgoose 35 “Jade”.
-Image credit Mike from defylife.com
+Image credit Mike from defylife.com.

 The Prout 35 was the first version of the Snowgoose range, at first manufactured by Thames Marine under license from G. Prout & Sons until 1976, and then by Prout Catamarans.
 She has slender hulls and narrow berths, and is a good sailer but easy to overload.